What is equine therapy?

-By focusing on co-regulation, non-verbal communication, and reciprocity within the horse and human relationship, our students learn how to better understand their role within their own relationships.
+By focusing on co-regulation, non-verbal communication, and reciprocity within the horse and human relationship, our students learn how to better understand their role within their relationships at home and at school.

 Simply put, co-regulation suggests that when our students are calm, cool, and collected, it helps others around them to be calm and collected.
 We see this modeled through our students’ interactions with the horses.
 While interacting with the students, the horses learn to better regulate their emotions and respond to us as humans through co-regulation.